Is It Just Me...? Immutable

 and kiss the neighbor's wife on the lips.
 If taking Crapola causes you to

-have suicidal thoughts; not waiting 30 minutes after eating to go
+have suicidal thoughts; not wait 30 minutes after eating to go

-swimming, licking a public doorknob, working for the Postal Service or,
+swimming, lick a public doorknob, work for the Postal Service or,

 The idea of TV commercials advertising prescription drugs for serious or

 life threatening conditions is relatively new.
 Where once only physicians

 were aware of these medications, we, the public, now receive 30 second